Have you ever wanted to step into a movie scene? Start in these places!

 Image: Jim.henderson, Public domain, via Wikimedia Commons

 Seinfeld fans will recognize the exterior of Monk’s Cafe right away.
-Tom’s Restaurant in Morningside Heights was used for outside shots and remains open for business.
-Visitors report that the food lives up to the fame, making it a fun stop for lunch and nostalgia.
+Tom’s Restaurant, located in Morningside Heights, was used for exterior shots and remains open for business.
+Visitors often report that the food lives up to the fame, making it a fun stop for lunch and nostalgia.

 Sleepless in Seattle - Pike Place Market, Seattle